 Center for Science Education & the Environment

 Co-directed by the College of Education & Human Services and the College of Arts & Sciences and built on the strong legacy of the Life Lab, Lourdes’ Center for Science Education and the Environment (CSEE) serves as a new resource for students and the community.
-Located in the former Life Lab area of Learning Center Hall, the Center features:
+Located in the former Life Lab area of St. Agnes Hall, the Center features:

 Though the new additions have certainly altered the space, the CSEE will continue to include some of the Life Lab’s most popular attributes such as its summer science camps, salt water aquariums, Monarch Waystation and outdoor Certified Wildlife Habitat™.